HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/limitations/index.md

 ## Supported languages

--   Content Reporting is not supported in Hebrew or Arabic at this point.
-It is supported in other supported languages, but it is not currently translated.
+-   The Content reporting UI is not compatible with other languages.
+When right-to-left languages are used, the UI is not displayed properly.

 ## User interface